do2blehelix/the-ml-handbook/content/handbook/aws-infrastructure-essentials.md

 ### AWS Global Infrastructure

-Data centers store our data on the cloud
+**Data Centers** store our data on the cloud

-Availability Zone clusters data Centers together
+**Availability Zone** clusters Data Centers together

-A region clusters Availability Zones together
+**Regions** cluster Availability Zones together

-These are done as contingencies with redundant power, networking, and connectivity.
-AWS allows you to choose a particular region (named after physical locations)
+_These are done as contingencies with redundant power, networking, and connectivity.
+AWS allows you to choose a particular region (named after physical locations)_

 To choose a region, the 4 factors can play an important role

-Compliance: Eg company requires you to operate data within USA
+* **Compliance**: Eg company requires you to operate data within USA

-Latency:

-Price

-Service Availability
+* **Latency**: High latency can cause application slowdown
+* **Price**: Basis the region, the pricing is affected
+* **Service Availability**: What services are available in a particular region

+### Interacting with AWS

+* AWS Management Console: Web based console that you can login through your browser
+* AWS Command Line Interface: Run commands through a command prompt
+* AWS Software Development Kits